mayuropensource/PuffinBASIC/README.md

 ### Numeric Conversion Functions

-These functions are used to numeric type conversion.
+These functions are used for numeric type conversion.
 CINT(n) converts the given numeric value to int32 with bounds check.
 CLONG(n) converts the given numeric value to int64 with bounds check.
 For CINT and CLNG, if the value is out of bounds, a DATA_OUT_OF_RANGE runtime error is thrown.